30,000 Uninsured Employers – NC Workers Comp

-A very intelligent newspaper reporter for the Raleigh News and Observer compared the number of employers with three or more employees and compared the number to number of companies covered under a Workers Compensation policy.
+A very intelligent newspaper reporter for the Raleigh News and Observer compared the number of employers with three or more employees and compared the number to a number of companies covered under a Workers Compensation policy.
 The result was a shocking 30,000 companies.

 The North Carolina Rate Bureau (NCRB) is the Workers Comp rating organization for any companies that operate in NC.
 The NCRB reports to the North Carolina Industrial Commission (NCIC) when any company’s policy is non-renewed.
 There was nothing being done after the uninsured companies were reported to the NCIC.

-Governor Perdue wanted to get to the bottom of how 30,000 employers were not paying for Workers Compensation coverage.
+Governor Perdue wanted to get to the bottom of how 30,000 employers were not paying for Workers Compensation Coverage.
 The Industrial Commission’s response was they would review their internal policies on handling uninsured employers.
 This means nothing will probably be accomplished without a push from the Legislature.

 West Virginia’s Workers Compensation Commission has provided some great examples of how to make companies come into compliance.
 WV sent out personnel state-wide placing warning signs on all businesses informing the public of their non-compliance.

 The North Carolina Department of Motor vehicles should be the best example for the NCIC to follow.
 If a resident of NC lets their automobile policy lapse one day, the NCDMV sends out a $50 fine letter.
 I actually received one for having one day of non-coverage when switching carriers a few years ago.